HMS Bulwark (1899): 1902–1909

-Bulwark was recommissioned on 3 January 1905 with Commander Edward Philpotts as the acting fleet captain and departed on 5 January for Malta where she arrived on the 12th where Domville rehoisted his flag.
+Bulwark was recommissioned on 3 January 1905 with Commander Edward Philpotts as the acting flag captain and departed on 5 January for Malta where she arrived on the 12th where Domville rehoisted his flag.
 On 9 June, the ship arrived at Genoa, Italy, where Domville hauled his flag down again and Captain Osmond Brock relieved Philpotts.
 Two days later, she arrived in Malta where Admiral Lord Charles Beresford hoisted his flag aboard as Commander-in-Chief of the Mediterranean Fleet.
 Bulwark began a lengthy refit at Malta on 30 October that lasted until 5 February 1906; the work included the addition of spotting tops equipped with 4 ft 6 in Barr & Stroud coincidence rangefinders.
 On 10 February, the ship departed for Lagos, Portugal, to rendezvous with the Channel and Atlantic Fleets for manoeuvres that lasted the rest of the month.
 The annual manoeuvres that began on 24 June were designed to evaluate the effectiveness of a strategy of commerce raiding as Bulwark was the flagship of the fleet blockading Lagos before the general fleet action began three days later.
 In 1906–1907, all the main-deck 12-pounders were repositioned on the superstructure.